kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

     decode
       - decodes no padding
-      - dncodes one padding
+      - decodes one padding
-      - encodes two paddings
+      - decodes two paddings

     Finished in 0.0956 seconds
     6 examples, 0 failures